rahulnarayananl/Blogsite/README.md

 - Users can create a blog using New Blog
 - Users can read all the blog in Home
 - Users can delete a blog
+- Fetches rest-api and sends the appropriate request to handle the data
+- Used json-server to mock rest-api

 ScreenShots :